TekstoSense/pdf-segmenter/README.md

 ## Supported PDF Type

 - All Journals and Published Papers
-- White Papers and other general typ PDF
+- White Papers and other general type PDF

 ## Upcoming Releases